Follow Along on Social Media

 It was 2008 and the world economy crashed around us.
 There were no jobs to be had, no visas to be given, my time in Spain was over before it started.

-Back in Texas I went, my tail between my legs.
+Back to Texas I went, tail between my legs.

-I spent every day applying to every hotel job I could find.
-40-50 jobs a day.
+I spent every day applying to every hotel job I could find, upwards of 40-50 jobs a day.
 Waitress or receptionist, in China or in Mexico.
 I didn’t care.
+I applied.

-Four months later, I got a job offer in the USVI, Caribbean.
+Four months later, I finally got a job offer in the USVI, Caribbean.

-I was on a plane within a week (just enough time to order a few swimsuits and hop on a plane!).
+I was on a plane within a week (just enough time to order a few swimsuits).

 Long story short, despite making incredible friends, the island life was not for me.
 I quickly got stir crazy and claustrophobic and a bit (very) lonely.

 On a whim, I booked a trip to Buenos Aires, Argentina to visit my best friend who was living here.